 Sitter in 2 portraits

-Beddoes was a physician and chemist who studied medicine in London and Edinburgh before taking up a lecturing post at Oxford University in 1788.
-His open adherence to radical politics cost him an endowed chair in Chemistry and he was forced to resign under government pressure in 1792.
-Branded a dangerous and violent democrat he moved to Bristol where from 1798 he conducted a series of experiments using nitrous oxide (laughing gas) for medical purposes with his assistant Humphry Davy.
-Despite the support of many leading radicals his experiments were ridiculed and his career destroyed.
-He was father of the poet Thomas Lovell Beddoes.
+Beddoes studied medicine in London and Edinburgh before taking up a lecturing post at Oxford University in 1788.
+His open adherence to radical politics cost him an endowed chair in Chemistry, and he was forced to resign under government pressure in 1792.
+Branded a dangerous and violent democrat he moved to Bristol, founding the short-lived Pneumatic Institution for Inhalation Gas Therapy in 1798, where his experiments with his assistant Humphry Davy were influential in advancing anesthesia techniques and remedies for respiratory disorders.
+Beddoes attacked the idea of self-medication and promoted greater public education on medicine, however, despite the support of many leading radicals his experiments were ridiculed and his career destroyed.